BernardN38/fetch-challenge/README.md

 5. Note that the app will open up on local host 5000 (http://localhost:5000/).
 6. Swagger documentation can be seen at http://localhost:5000/swagger-ui.html

+Notes.
+One user with id 1 has been pre-populated with 4 transactions for testing purposes.

 [(Back to top)](#table-of-contents)